Master of Music (Music Performance)

 1. Approval of date and program

-Early in the semester when your recital is due, you must complete and submit a Recital Program Approval Form (online form), including program notes.
-See the important dates for this semester on the main Information for Master of Music (Music Performance) page.
+Early in the semester when your recital is due, you must complete and submit a Recital Program Approval Form (online form).
+See the important dates for this semester above.

 - It must include the names of any associate artists